victor6567758/kinetic/README.md

   ![img.png](readmeimg/img.png)

-  One can see which certificates one needs to update when the condition A > B fails.
+  One can see which certificates is necessary to update when the condition `A > B` fails.
   This is called a certificate failure (max heap example).

 ### Implementation steps: